-Turning a bedroom closet into a small powder room.
+Turning a bedroom closet into a tiny powder room.

 I shared the new closet reveal last week and today it’s time to share our brand new small powder room.
-It took a little longer than I’d hoped, but we’re finally done with construction and I’m excited to share.
+It took a little longer than I’d hoped, but we’re finally done with construction and I’m excited to share the reveal.
 I’m also sharing a video of the new powder room so make sure you check it out at the end of the post.

 Let’s take a quick look at where we started.